sitedata/checklyhq.com/site/content/docs/integrations/prometheus.md

 2. We directly create an endpoint for you and five your the URL and the required Bearer token.
 ![Prometheus integration step 2](/docs/images/integrations/prometheus_step2.png)

-3. Creat a new job in your Prometheus `prometheus.yml` config and set up a scraping interval.
+3. Create a new job in your Prometheus `prometheus.yml` config and set up a scraping interval.
 We recommend an interval between 30 seconds and 60 seconds.
 Add the URL (divided into `metrics_path`, `scheme` and `target`) and `bearer_token`.
 Here is an example